sheazywi/Sheazywi/README.md

 # Hi there, I'm Pier-Olivier Boulianne 👋

-I've been learning to code for 4 years, after switching passion.
-I started with Luau, but have really found a passion for game development and server related stuff.
+I've been learning to code for many years, after switching passion, I started with Luau, but have really found a passion for game development and server related stuff.

 ## About Me